StartNewsLegislationIdec's position on the new text of the “Artificial Intelligence Bill” released...

 Risk assessment as mere “good practice”

-The text maintains the replacement of the requirement for a preliminary risk assessment with a mere recommendation of good practices, what empties the capacity for supervision and damage control before they occur
+The text maintains the replacement of the mandatory preliminary risk assessment with a mere recommendation of good practices, which undermines the capacity for supervision and damage control before it occurs.

 Lack of credit score regulation

-The continued omission regarding credit scoring as a high-risk activity ignores the negative impacts that automated systems can have on consumers' financial lives, especially the most vulnerable and over-indebted
+The continued omission of credit scoring as a high-risk activity ignores the negative impacts that automated systems can have on the financial lives of consumers, especially the most vulnerable and over-indebted.

 Support from Big Techs and the lack of commitment from the Legislature

-It is evident that, with each new version of the project, more rights are taken away and the support from large technology companies for the text grows.
-This reflects the strength of the lobby of these corporations, that have managed to shape the bill to favor their commercial interests
+It is evident that with each new version of the project, more rights are taken away and the support from major technology companies for the text increases.
+This reflects the strength of these corporations' lobbying, which has managed to shape the bill to favor their commercial interests.

-Meanwhile, The Federal Senate shows a concerning complacency towards the industrial sector while ignoring the appeals of society that seeks to protect those who need it most.
-This stance compromises national sovereignty and hands over the regulatory future of artificial intelligence in Brazil to the private sector
+Meanwhile, the Federal Senate demonstrates a concerning complacency with the industrial sector while ignoring the appeals of society that seeks to protect those in greatest need.
+This stance compromises national sovereignty and hands over the future regulation of artificial intelligence in Brazil to the private sector.

-The PL 2.338/2023, just as it is, failure to establish a robust and balanced regulatory framework, that protects the rights of citizens and promotes responsible technological development.
-The regulation of artificial intelligence must prioritize safety, the privacy and dignity of the population, and not serve as a blank check for the unrestricted profit of big techs
+Bill 2,338/2023, as it stands, fails to establish a robust and balanced regulatory framework that protects citizens' rights and promotes responsible technological development.
+The regulation of artificial intelligence should prioritize safety, privacy, and the dignity of the population, and not serve as a blank check for unrestricted profit by big tech companies.

-Idec calls on lawmakers to urgently review the text of the bill, prioritizing the public interest above external pressures.
-Without this, Brazil runs the risk of being turned into a laboratory for unregulated technological experiments, with devastating impacts on fundamental rights and the sovereignty of the country
+Idec appeals to parliamentarians to urgently review the draft bill, prioritizing the public interest over external pressures.
+Without this, Brazil risks being turned into a laboratory for unregulated technological experiments, with devastating impacts on fundamental rights and the country's sovereignty.

 E-Commerce Update